hoangqt/api-e2e-java/README.md

 ![granon](knower.png)

-Everything is transitory--the knower and the known -- Marcus Aurelius
+*Everything is transitory-the knower and the known. -- Marcus Aurelius*

 ## Summary